mvolkmann/SwiftUI-Workouts/README.md

 | Services   | handles integration of AppStorage and HealthKit |
 | Views      | defines SwiftUI view components used across the screens |
 | ViewModels | holds observable state and business logic that connects views to services and app data |

+## Origin

+I wrote this app in 2024, before LLM-assisted coding became common, so no AI was used to create it.
+It was written with Swift 5 and the latest version of Xcode at the time.
+I did make minor use of the OpenAI Codex LLM to update the app from Swift 5 to Swift 6.

+The main reason I chose to use this app for my final project is that I want to deploy it to the App Store and the course syllabus calls for discussing deploying apps in week 8.